Fred vs. Spring AI

 Overview

-Fred is an open-source platform for deploying intelligent assistants that plan, use tools, cite sources, and explain their reasoning — powered by modular knowledge flows and agentic orchestration.
+Fred is an open-source platform for deploying intelligent assistants that use tools, cite sources, and run with observable runtime behavior β€” powered by modular knowledge flows and an agentic backend.

 In contrast, Spring AI is a developer-focused Java library designed to simplify access to LLMs and AI tooling in Spring Boot applications.